JBlitzar/muesli/README.md

 ## Roadmap

 - Speaker diarisation
 - Multi-file batch mode
 - Electron-free mobile build via Qt-for-Android/iOS

 ---

 ## License

-The source code is released under the **MIT License**.
+The source code is released under the **GNU GPLv3 License**.
 Whisper model weights are distributed under their respective licenses (MIT for GGML binaries).
 “Whisper” and “GPT” are trademarks of their respective owners.